iqm-finland/cirq-on-iqm/docs/user_guide.rst

 IQM's quantum devices
 ---------------------

-Cirq on IQM provides descriptions of IQM's quantum architectures as subclasses of :class:`.IQMDevice`.
-The abstract class :class:`.IQMDevice` itself is a subclass of :class:`cirq.devices.Device` and implements general functionality relevant to all IQM devices.
-Each device subclass describes the native gates and the connectivity of a particular architecture and the relevant functionality.
-As an example, let us import the class :class:`.Adonis`, which describes IQM's five-qubit architecture and view some of its properties contained in the class variables:
+Cirq on IQM provides descriptions of IQM's quantum architectures using the :class:`.IQMDevice` class, which is a subclass of :class:`cirq.devices.Device` and implements general functionality relevant to all IQM devices.
+The native gates and connectivity of the architecture are available in the :class:`.IQMDeviceMetadata` object returned by the :meth:`.IQMDevice.metadata` property of the device.
+It is possible to use :class:`.IQMDevice` class directly, but certain devices with predefined metadata are also available as subclasses of :class:`.IQMDevice`.
+As an example, let us import the class :class:`.Adonis`, which describes IQM's five-qubit architecture and view some of its properties contained in the :meth:`.Adonis.metadata` property:

 .. code-block:: python

     from cirq_iqm import Adonis

-    print(Adonis.QUBIT_COUNT)
-    print(Adonis.NATIVE_GATES)
-    print(Adonis.CONNECTIVITY)
+    adonis = Adonis()

+    print(adonis.metadata.qubit_set)
+    print(adonis.metadata.gateset)
+    print(adonis.metadata.nx_graph)

 IQM devices use :class:`cirq.NamedQubit` to represent their qubits.
 The names of the qubits consist of a prefix followed by a numeric index, so we have qubit names like ``QB1``, ``QB2``, etc. Note that we use 1-based indexing.
-The qubit connectivity information is stored using the qubit indices only.
 You can get the list of the qubits in a particular device by accessing the ``qubits`` attribute of a corresponding :class:`.IQMDevice` instance:

 .. code-block:: python

-    adonis = Adonis()
     print(adonis.qubits)